BusinessSimulations/easy-web-dashboard/README.md

 ### Reference

-This is a list of all of the JSON properties that can be used to configure easy-web-dashboard.
+This is a list of all of the JSON properties that can be used to configure Easy Web Dashboard.

 #### Root